 Even if you meet basic qualifying criteria, some lenders may have specific eligibility requirements such as:

 Qualifying criteria will vary between lenders and cards, so it’s important to compare no fee credit cards before applying to ensure you are eligible.
-As such, no fee cards may be unavailable if you are searching for a first credit card or student credit card.

 You can apply for a no annual fee credit card online, over the phone, or at your bank.
 A key part of the application process is demonstrating that you have the income and assets to repay the full credit limit.
 To do this, you may need to provide: